dozenrl/CEasyUO/readme.md

   ]
 ```

+## Prerequisites
+- Visual Studio or the .NET SDK 4.7.1
+- Ensure `dotnet` is installed or use Visual Studio

+## Building from source
+1. Run `dotnet build CEasyUO.csproj -c Release`
+2. Copy `bin/CEasyUO/CEasyUO.exe` to `ClassicUO/data/plugins/`

 ## This project is not yet complete or in a usable state for end users.

 # Really this will not work for you yet, This code is here simply incase someone wants to take over the project.